 Across Canada, up to 70 per cent of wetlands have already been destroyed or downgraded.
-We have a bad habit and history of draining wetlands to make space for new developments, often overlooking the value and benefits these wet spaces provide.
+We have a bad habit of draining wetlands to make space for new developments, often overlooking the value and benefits these wet spaces provide.

 Over time, our understanding of just how important wetlands are to our society and to our environment has greatly improved, and we’re getting better at protecting these spaces that do so much to protect us.